NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Mirror.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Mirror.*
+*This documentation is for version 1.0 of Mirror (net.sf.openfx.Mirror).*

 Description
 -----------